cocoxu/Stanceosaurus/README.md

 ## Acknowledgement

-This material is based in part on research sponsored by IARPA via the BETTER program (contract 19051600004).
+This material is based in part on research sponsored by IARPA via the BETTER program (contract 19051600004), NSF awards IIS-2144493 and IIS-2052498

 ## Citation